Best Pet Cameras with Treat Dispensers: Worth the Premium?

 Pet cameras with treat dispensers are worth the premium if:

-- You understand treat dispensing as a training tool, not a substitute for attention
+1. Your pet spends 6+ hours alone regularly 2.
+You're actively training and can commit to consistent reinforcement 3.
+Your pet is food-motivated 4.
+You understand treat dispensing as a training tool, not a substitute for attention

 They're not essential if your pet is well-adjusted, well-trained, and not left alone long hours.
 For severe separation anxiety or behavioral issues, combine the dispenser camera with professional trainer or veterinary behaviorist guidance.
 The technology amplifies your training; it doesn't replace it.